omjaisatya/pluse-post/README.md

 ## Features

 - Authentication and Authorization
-- Add, Update, Delete blog posts
+- Add, Update, and Delete blog posts
 - Search and filter blogs with pagination
 - Sending email
 - Flexible and easy-to-use API endpoints